Montana/travis-ibmz-day/README.md

 The purpose of this project is to show the ease of use and implementation of IBM Z into Travis CI projects, in order to do so, we will be doing the following:

 * Using IBM Z in our Travis build
-* Having an IBM Z build that has five jobs, running in parallel
+* Having an IBM Z build that has five jobs, running in parallel in Travis
 * Utilize the breadth-first search in Python I wrote
 * Utilize the depth-first search in Python I wrote
 * Transpose a matrix in single line in Python with IBM Z